Serj-Sxhx/Vaults/01 Projects/The Learning Experience Design Guide.md

 **Child:** But mooom!
 Everyone's getting latest toy X. Jenny has one, timmy has it!

 Children base a lot of their [identity on what others desire](https://www.youtube.com/watch?v=OgB9p2BA4fw) as they develop new types of empathy and ways to relate to the world.
 Being mindful of what developmental stages your learners are at can help you to apply different pedagogical strategies for different ages and motivations.

+---
+##### Draft in Progress: The quality of writing below this point is haphazard, disjointed, and possibly nonsensical.
+It's probably a good idea to come back later.
+---

 # Ch.3 Great teaching